 Blood donation for medical research

-Research scientists need donated blood to investigate the causes of blood-related diseases including:
+Research scientists need donated blood to investigate the causes of blood-related diseases and to test newly-developed treatments including:

-- Anti-clotting enzymes – normally, particular enzymes help to break down and remove blood clots from the bloodstream.
-Understanding this process may help to develop new treatments for life-threatening blood clots
+- Anti-clotting enzymes – particular enzymes help to break down and remove blood clots from the bloodstream.
+Understanding this process may help to develop new treatments for life-threatening blood clots.

-- Platelet adhesion – investigating the chemicals that cause platelets to stick to blood vessel walls can help determine why life-threatening conditions like stroke occur
+- Platelets – investigating how and why platelets stick to blood vessel walls can help determine why life-threatening conditions like heart attack and stroke occur.

-- Blood stem cells – these create blood components such as red blood cells, white blood cells and platelets.
-Malfunctioning stem cells are thought to cause blood-related illnesses such as leukaemia.
-Investigating stem cell functions can lead to better treatments
+- Blood stem cells – create blood components (such as red blood cells, white blood cells and platelets).
+Malfunctioning stem cells are thought to cause blood-related illnesses (such as leukaemia).
+Investigating stem cell functions can lead to better treatments.

-- Myeloma – this is cancer of the plasma cells in bone marrow.
+- – cancer of the plasma cells in .
 Donated blood is used to test the effectiveness of new treatments.

-- If you want, you can receive information on the results of the research project.
+If you wish, you can receive information on the results of the research project.

 Consent form for blood donation for medical research

 If you agree to participate in a blood research project, you must sign a consent form.
-The exact content of the form will vary, but may include a statement that:
+The exact content of the form will vary between projects, but it may be a statement that includes details such as:

-- You understand the aims of the research project (this should be explained to you)
+- An understanding of the aims of the research project (this should be explained to you).

-- You know that the blood donation procedure may be uncomfortable, and may result in a small amount of bruising around the needle site
+- The blood donation procedure and any side effects (such as you may be uncomfortable, and have a small amount of bruising around the needle site).

-- Your participation is voluntary and you can change your mind at any stage.
+- Participation is voluntary and you can change your mind at any stage.